VaultaFoundation/docs/native/60_advanced-topics/22_upgrading-from-eos.md

 ## Swapping

-If you have EOS in your account, you will need to swap it to VAULTA.
+If you have EOS in your account, you will need to swap it to `A`.
-The swap is a 1:1 swap, so you will get the same amount of VAULTA as you had EOS.
+The swap is a 1:1 swap, so you will get the same amount of `A` as you had EOS.

 ### RAM considerations

 The swap contract will sponsor the RAM required for the swap, so you do not need to worry about RAM costs when swapping, however you will need 241 bytes of RAM available in your account on your first transfer.

-### Swapping from EOS to VAULTA
+### Swapping from EOS to `A`

-Swapping from EOS to VAULTA is as simple as sending your EOS tokens to the new system contract (`core.vaulta`).
+Swapping from EOS to `A` is as simple as sending your EOS tokens to the new system contract (`core.vaulta`).
 You can do this using any wallet that supports the EOS network, or using javascript like below.

-Here is an example using [Wharfkit](https://wharfkit.com/) to swap from EOS to VAULTA:
+Here is an example using [Wharfkit](https://wharfkit.com/) to swap from EOS to `A`:

 ```javascript
 await api.transact({